-PT 623 PHARMACOLOGY 3 semester hours
+PT 623 PHARMACOLOGY

 Prerequisites: Admission into the Physical Therapy Program.
 Discussions include categories of drugs, generic and trade names of common drugs, the use, effects and precautions for common drugs and drugdrug interactions and pharmacokinetic principles.
 It will also focus on how various drugs affect the patient response to activity, exercise and other therapeutic interventions.